eugenebaraka/eugenebaraka/README.md

 ### 👨‍💻 About me
 - ✨ A master's student in Public Health at McGill University
-- 👀 Interested in statistics and math behind ML models (I know, nerdy!)
+- 👀 Interested in statistics and math behind ML models
 - 🌱 Currently learning NLP and trying to survive school
 - 📫 Reach me at firstnamelastname@gmail.com